-Thus for finite $\X$ we can arbitrarily approximate the optimal assignment policy problem with respect to our objective function.
-Moreover, the latter function is a special case of a submodular function that can be solved much more efficiently than generic submodular minimization \cite{Stobbe2010}.
+Thus, for finite $\X$, we can approximate the optimal assignment arbitrarily well with respect to our objective function.
+Moreover, the latter function is a special case of a submodular function that can be solved much more efficiently than generic submodular minimization \citep{Stobbe2010}.

 This reduction also draws strong connections between our approach and the variance penalization literature in policy learning.
 In particular, \cite{swaminathan2015counterfactual} proposes that one maximizes an objective of the form (after bringing it to our notation)